DaviLavezzo/DaviLavezzo/README.md

 Here are some ideas to get you started:

-- Sou etudante na escola ETEC
+-
--->
+-->Sou estudante da escola ETEC